 - Gum issues.
 Periodontitis, an infection of the gums and bone that hold teeth in place, occurs more frequently in people living with diabetes, as does dry mouth and thrush (a fungal infection).

 What is the best diabetes treatment?

 Your treatment will depend on your type of diabetes and its severity.
 Are you destined to be on meds?
 Not necessarily.
-Your physician will push lifestyle changes, which may help stave off meds.
+Your doctor will push lifestyle changes, which may help hold off meds.
 “If a patient’s blood sugar levels aren’t too high when newly diagnosed, I’ll give them three months to turn things around through diet and exercise,” says Ahmed.
-“If they have moderate to high hyperglycemia [high blood sugar], then we'll do lifestyle changes plus medication right away,” she adds.
+“If they have moderate to high hyperglycaemia [high blood sugar], then we'll do lifestyle changes plus medication right away,” she adds.
 Here are the treatment options.

-Lifestyle changes.
-Diet and exercise alone can't reverse T1D, but healthy eating, exercise, and prioritizing sleep can help you better manage the disease and its symptoms.
+Diet and exercise alone can't reverse T1D, but healthy eating, exercise, and prioritising sleep can help you better manage the disease and its symptoms.
 For patients with T2D, eating well, exercising, and losing weight may help you avoid medications, including insulin.

-For people with T2D who are overweight or have obesity, the recommendation from the American Diabetes Association and the International Diabetes Federation is to lose at least 5% of your weight and keep it off.
+For people with T2D who are overweight or have obesity, the recommendation from the International Diabetes Federation is to lose at least 5% of your weight and keep it off.
 "Weight loss is very unlikely to happen with exercise alone," says Ahmed.
 Exercise has been shown to reduce insulin resistance, but you'll need to make dietary changes if your goal is to lose weight.

 - A self-administered injection via a syringe or a pen